 We will also be hosting:

-Zikaron BaSalon, Memory in the Living Room, a program started in Israel which allows community members to host an online Holocaust commemoration with your friends and family.
+- Zikaron BaSalon, Memory in the Living Room, a program started in Israel which allows community members to host an online Holocaust remembrance conversation with your friends and family.
 Contact Adam Odesser for more information.

 - Holocaust Remembrance Day: Voices of History, Lessons for Today at 7:00 PM on Thursday, April 8.
 Join 3GDC for stories, music, and prayer to commemorate those who perished.
 Hear from survivor Esther Geizhals in conversation with her granddaughter Mea, and from 3G Adam Zimmerman.
 After the ceremony, join in conversation about the rise of modern antisemitism and the lessons of the Holocaust.
 This program is run by 3GDC, in partnership with Sixth & I and the JCRC of Greater Washington.